yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/client-to-server.md

 showAsideToc: true
 ---

-YugabyteDB can be configured to provide client-server encryption, using Transport Layer Security (TLS), for YSQL and YCQL.
+YugabyteDB can be configured to provide client-server encryption, using Transport Layer Security (TLS), for YCQL (and YSQL support is in-progress).
+Note that there is no planned support for YEDIS.

-{{< note title="Note" >}}

-YEDIS does not include support for client-server TLS encryption.

-{{< /note >}}

-To enable client-server TLS encryption, start the YB-TServer processes with the required flags described below.
+To enable client-server TLS encryption for YCQL, start the YB-TServer processes with the required flags described below.
 The YB-TMaster processes do not require additional configuration.

 Flag                                 | Process    | Description                  |
 -------------------------------------|--------------------------|------------------------------|